SheepChef/TiebaGuardian/README.md

 To realize auto scanning, we use **Linux Crontab** or **Windows Task Schedule** to run the script regularly.

+You need to download both the script and the config file, the script won't generate it automaticlly, and make sure these two file are in a same folder.

 You can check the detail on [Wiki](https://github.com/SheepChef/TiebaGuardian/wiki)

 ## Authors